weizhenhuan/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.xidian.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include artificial intelligence and computer vision, feel free to have a contact with me.

 # Interests to show in About widget
 interests: